leetwinoff/team-task-manager/README.md

-Realtor agency project
+IT Team task manager

-Django project for management of workers with positions and tasks
+Django project for management of workers with positions and tasks.
+Create worker.
+Create tasks with corresponding tasks types.
+Assign/unassigned worker from task.

 Check it out!